Micro-internships

 Students in F-1 and J-1 status are responsible to confirm their eligibility for off-campus work authorization by consulting the Office of Global Services (OGS) website, calling our office, or by visiting us during walk-in advising hours.
 Eligible F-1/J-1 international students must request and be approved for the appropriate work authorization before they can begin an experiential learning opportunity.

 When you're ready to begin your search, create a Career Launcher profile and upload your resumé at the Parker Dewey website—be sure to build your profile thoughtfully, as micro-internships are highly competitive.
-These positions often fill the same day they're posted, so start early to secure the right opportunities for you.

 You'll work on a strategic project for your micro-internship host company that will allow you to experience the company's culture and help advance its business goals.
 Your project will be similar to projects typically given to interns or new hires at the company.

-Sample micro-internship project topics
+Sample micro-internship projects

 Finance